 Adviser: Mrs. Ferguson

 Ukulele Club provides students with an opportunity to expand upon their ukulele skills, learn new songs, and make music with their friends.
 Students in the club are given multiple opportunities to perform at various venues.
-This club meets after school on Tuesdays until 3:15 p.m.
+This club meets after school on Fridays until 3:15 p.m.

 Students uphold and carry out the rules, regulations, and constitution of the Minisink Valley Middle School.
 It is our mission to provide our peers, teachers, and administrators with an interactive, well-developed, and respected school filled with various events, and fundraisers.
 Student Government also plans and organizes student dances, field day, School Spirit Week and school fundraisers.